SayedPedramHaeri/Toward-AI-Driven-Fire-Imagery/README.md

-# Toward AI-Driven Fire Imagery: Attributes, Challenges, Comparisons, and the Promise of VLMs and LLMs
+# Paper: Toward AI-Driven Fire Imagery: Attributes, Challenges, Comparisons, and the Promise of VLMs and LLMs

 A comprehensive repository accompanying the paper **_Toward AI-Driven Fire Imagery: Attributes, Challenges, Comparisons, and the Promise of VLMs and LLMs_ (2025)**.